FAQ

 No. There are no fees required for both Stage A and B.

-What should the Stage A recommendation letter contain?
+What should the Stage A recommendation form contain?

 The nominator should make a case to support why the city should win the Prize by highlighting key strategies and/or initiatives that contribute to the holistic transformation of the city over at least 10 years, in particular the creation of liveable, vibrant and sustainable communities within a quality built environment that incorporates the principles of sustainable development.

-The following are some guiding points for the recommendation letter:
+The following are some guiding points for the nominator:

 - Demonstration of good governance and leadership